 I have SQL Profiler running all the time, and here is the result;

-This is how the aggregated table is working behind the scene.
-Since all of these visuals are slicing and dicing the data by fields that we have in the aggregated table (CustomerKey, OrderDateKey, and ProductSubcategoryKey), the result will be always automatically fetched from the aggregated table.
-Even though the Sales Agg table is not actually used in these visualizations.
+This is how the aggregated table works behind the scene.
+Since all of these visuals are slicing and dicing the data by fields in the aggregated table (CustomerKey, OrderDateKey, and ProductSubcategoryKey), the result will always be automatically fetched from the aggregated table.
+Even though the Sales Agg table is not used in these visualizations.

-If, however, I have a visualization that uses a different field which is not in the aggregated table, then is the time to query from the data source.
-Visual below is looking at every single promotion;
+If, however, I have a visualization that uses a different field, not in the aggregated table, then it is time to query from the data source.
+The visual below is looking at every single promotion;

 And SQL Profiler tracks the query here:

 So here you go; we have an aggregation that speeds up the performance of the DirectQuery sourced table.
 Nothing stops you from creating multiple levels of aggregation.
-In fact, it is recommended to do so, especially in scenarios that different combination of fields will be used by different users or visuals.
+It is recommended to do so, especially in scenarios where a different combinations of fields will be used by different users or visuals.
 I will write another blog post about adding more layers of aggregations to this.

-In the article series of Aggregations, you learned what aggregations are and how it can make your composite model fast, then you learned how to create the aggregated table in Power BI.
-Dual storage mode was the next important setup that you learned about aggregations, and finally, in this step, you configured the aggregations’ functions and seen the aggregation in action.
-In real-world scenarios of using aggregations, you will have more than one aggregated table; called as layers of aggregations.
+This article taught you what aggregations are and how they can make your composite model fast.
+Then you learned how to create the aggregated table in Power BI.
+Dual storage mode was the next important setup you learned about aggregations.
+Finally, in this step, you configure the aggregations’ functions and see the aggregation in action.
+In real-world scenarios of using aggregations, you will have more than one aggregated table, called layers of aggregations.
 Stay tuned for my next article about layers of aggregation.